 For something closer to home, if you’ve run out of annual leave, how about half a day in Barcelona instead?
 I’ve included an example template for maximising your time when landmarks aren’t your thing.

-Want to read this post, and future posts, from your inbox?
+Want to read this post, my interview, and future posts, from your inbox?
 Get those notifications switched on!

 Points To Keep In Mind + 10 Free Or Cheap Things To Do In New York.